 The Andy North Fund

-In 2009, my wife Susan and I began the first Andy North and Friends event as a unique way to raise needed funds for the UW Carbone Cancer Center.
+In 2009, my wife Susan and I developed The Andy North Fund and organized the inaugural Andy North and Friends event as a unique way to raise funds for the UW Carbone Cancer Center.
 The purpose was simple: bring friends together to fight cancer.

-Since then, the Andy North Fund at the UW Carbone Cancer Center has grown into an amazing success.
-We’ve raised millions of dollars to support dozens of pilot research studies at the UW Carbone Cancer Center, leading to millions more in federal funding to fight this disease.
-More importantly, these successes have helped move cancer treatment forward, making concrete progress in the fight against cancer.
+Since then, the Andy North Fund, at the UW Carbone Cancer Center, has grown into an amazing success.
+We’ve raised nearly $10 million dollars and funded dozens of pilot research studies at the UW Carbone Cancer Center, leading to millions more in federal funding.
+Most importantly, these successes have progressed cancer treatments forward, making concrete progress in the fight against cancer.

 Two-time US Open champion Andy North had no choice but to hit the links.
 In the seventh grade, the future professional golfer wasn't particularly interested in the sport and instead opted to play football and basketball.
 When a knee injury forced him to give up contact sports, he turned to golf as an alternative and the game quickly became a passion and ultimately his life's work.